-I. Re eal estate in private ownership 4
+eal estate in private ownership 4

-1. How tax depreciation of rental properties works 4
+1. How tax depreciation of rental properties works

 2. When is accelerated depreciation possible?
-6

-3. Grants and their consequences 9
+3. Grants and their consequences

 4. Which business expenses are deductible?

-5. Depreciation in case of personal use 10
+5. Depreciation in case of personal use

-6. Personal use of previously rented property 11
+6. Personal use of previously rented property

-7. Depreciation in case of first-time letting 11
+7. Depreciation in case of first-time letting

-8. What is important when selling real estate 12
+8. What is important when selling real estate

-9. Gifting real estate 17
+9. Gifting real estate

-10. Tax consequences in case of transfer by way of inheritance
+10. Tax consequences in case of transfer by way of inheritance 19

 II.
-VAT 20
+V AT

-1. What small business owners need to consider
+1. What small business owner need to consider

 2. Which tax rates apply?

-3. Taxation of actual receipts and of advance payments
+3. Taxation on a receipts basis and taxation of advance payments

 4. Leasing by foreign entrepreneurs

 5. Input VAT on services rendered in advance

 6. VAT in case of partial personal use

 7. Special cases of input VAT deduction

 8. VAT in case of sale, gift and cessation

 9. VAT in case of transfer by way of succession

 10. Duty to maintain records

 11. VAT in case of construction services

 12. Provisions for building managers and landlords

-13. Ways of verifying the VAT ID number
+13. Ways of verifying the VAT ID number 40

 14. Liability for social insurance contributions

-and payroll taxes of subcontractors 37
+and payroll taxes of subcontractors

--
+15. ViDA (VAT in the Digital Age) 41

 III.
-Real estate held as business assets 38
+F Real estate held as business assets 42

-1. Calculating profits 39
+1. Calculating profits

-2. Taxation of gains made upon disposal 40
+2. Taxation of gains made upon disposal

 3. Payment of property income tax

 4. Taxation of real estate for corporations

-5. Tax liability of foreign entities
+5. Tax liability of foreign entities 50

-6. Exclusion from 30% property income tax 45
+6. Exclusion from 30% property income tax

 7. Trading commercial real estate

-8. Contributions to and withdrawals from the business 46
+8. Contributions to and withdrawals from the business

-9. "Land reserve" 49
+9. "Land reserve"

-10. Deduction of expenses for maintenance work 49
+10. Deduction of expenses for maintenance work

-11. Standard depreciation 49
+11. Standard depreciation

-12. Depreciation brought forward in year 1 and 2 51
+12. Depreciation brought forward in year 1 and 2

 13. Accelerated depreciation for historic buildings

-14. Current value depreciation and appreciation 52
+14. Current value depreciation and appreciation

-15. Demolition and acquisition-related maintenance expenses.
-53
+15. Demolition and acquisition-related maintenance expenses .

-16. Hidden reserves and roll-over relief 54
+16. Hidden reserves and roll-over relief 59

 17. 18.
 19. 20.
 21. 22.
-23. Tax-free allowance Investment allowance (IFB and eco-IFB) Interest barrier for corporations Losses and tax models Real estate and cessation/sale of business Real estate and transfer of business Real estate and business reorganisations 56 57 57 59 60 IV.
+Tax-free allowance 62 62 63 65

+Real estate and private foundations

 1. 2.
+Fundamental principles of taxation

-Real estate and private foundations 64 V. R eal estate transfer tax and land registration fee 67 VI. ( 1.
-2. 3.
-Dwner/developer models - retirement savings Fundamental principles of taxation Major owner/developer Minor owner/developer 71 72 VII.
+/.
+R eal estate transfer tax and land registration fee 7 4

+/I. ( Owner/developer models - retirement savings

 1. 2.
+3. Fundamental principles of taxation Major owner/developer Minor owner/developer 80

+Real estate funds - tax considerations

+1. 2.
+Key features of real estate funds

 3. 4.
-Real estate funds - tax considerations 74 74 75 VIII.
-1. 2.
-3. Real estate investments abroad 77 77 lmn rint ឧก
+Use of profits and taxation 83

+/III.
+Real estate investments abroad 86

+1. Regular income

+2. 3.
+Gains made upon disposal Provisions for limited tax liability

+mn rint 90